3 Questions, 3 Answers with subject matter experts on relevant, trending topics.

-1. Being in public health and a champion for food safety, what would you say was your own “wake up call” during this COVID crises?
+1. Being in public health and a champion for food safety, what would you say was your own “wake-up call” during this COVID crisis?

 2. Given the massive impact of COVID-19, what are your thoughts for better health department continuity and consistency across the different levels of jurisdiction?